- What does my transcript say if I take a leave of absence?

 Your eating club will work with you to make arrangements.
 If the club officers need confirmation that you’re taking a leave (for example, to reimburse club dues for a semester when you’re away) your dean will be happy to help.

-- Can I use Tiger Tracks while I'm away?
+- Can I still use Handshake while I’m away?

-Yes, Career Services is happy to help students on leave.
+Yes, the Center for Career Development is happy to help students on leave.

 - I need access to the library to work on my thesis.
 What should I do?